YTO - MNL

 • Which airports will I be using when flying from Toronto to Manila?

-Toronto has 3 major airports: Toronto Kitchener-Waterloo, Toronto Island, and Toronto Pearson Intl.
+Toronto has 3 major airports: Toronto Region of Waterloo Intl, Toronto Island, and Toronto Pearson Intl.
 Manila Ninoy Aquino Intl is the only airport in Manila.
 You’ll usually find the cheapest deals if you fly from Toronto Pearson Airport.

 • Which airlines offer Wi-Fi service onboard planes from Toronto to Manila?

-Air Canada, and Cathay Pacific offer inflight Wi-Fi service on the Toronto to Manila flight route.
+Only Air Canada offers inflight Wi-Fi service on the Toronto to Manila flight route.

 • Which aircraft models fly most regularly from Toronto to Manila?